spatie/laravel-mailcoach-docs-old/docs/app/lists/subscribers.md

 ## Exporting subscribers

-You can also export the entire list, or parts of it.
+You can also export the entire list or parts of it.
 By filtering by name email address, status or tags, you can choose which lines will be included in an export.
-An export will create a csv file with email addresses, first names, last names and tags.
+An export will create a CSV file with email addresses, first names, last names, and tags.

 ![](https://mailcoach.app/images/docs/app/lists/subscribers-export.png)